MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -SignatureUpdateInterval
 Specifies the interval, in hours, at which to check for definition updates.
 The acceptable values for this parameter are: integers from 1 through 24.
-If you do not specify a value for this parameter, Windows Defender checks at the default interval.
+If you don’t specify a value for this parameter, Windows Defender checks at the default interval.
 You can use this parameter instead of the **SignatureScheduleDay** parameter and **SignatureScheduleTime** parameter.

 ```yaml